-A significant positive relationship is also found between sediment-export anomalies and time below 0 °C on both the southfacing ( $R_w^2 = 0.77$ ) and north-facing ( $R_w^2 = 0.51$ ) slopes (Fig. 9).
-In contrast, regressions between sediment-export anomalies and either the number of freeze-thaw cycles / year or the mean negative temperature are not significant on either slope and
+A significant positive relationship is also found between sediment export anomalies and time below 0 °C on both the south-facing ($R_w^2 = 0.77$) and north-facing ($R_w^2 = 0.51$) slopes (Fig. 9).
+In contrast, regressions between sediment export anomalies and either the number of freeze-thaw cycles per year or the mean negative temperature are not significant on either slope and show an opposite trend between slopes (i.e., a positive correlation on one slope and negative on the other; Fig. 9).
+This analysis suggests that both the frost-cracking intensity (where it can be calculated) and